 Nick wrote under another post to ask about this doctrine.
-I first learned about the doctrine of definitive sanctification from Bob Strimple’s lectures on it in the early-mid ’80s at WSC and then from two short essays by the late John Murray.
+I first learned about the doctrine of definitive sanctification from Bob Strimple’s lectures on it in the early-mid 1980s in seminary and then from two short essays by the late John Murray.
 This material first appeared in the Calvin Theological Journal 2 (1967).
-I don’t have the original publication before me so I cannot tell if it originally appeared as two essays but it appears that way in Collected Writings of John Murray 2:277–93.
+I do not have the original publication before me so I cannot tell if it originally appeared as two essays but it appears that way in Collected Writings of John Murray 2:277–93.
 It is on this version that the following comments are based.

 In these two essays Mr. Murray (as he is known around Westminster Seminary) distinguished between progressive sanctification and definitive sanctification.
 He acknowledged that the former, the “process by which the believer is gradually transformed in heart, mind, will, and conduct, and conformed more and more to the will of God and to the image of Christ, until at death the disembodied spirit is made perfect in holiness…” is what we usually mean when we speak of sanctification.

 According to Mr. Murray, the “most characteristic terms” used in the New Testament referring to sanctification do not have in view a process but “a once-for-all definitive act.”
 He appealed to the Apostle’s greetings to the church in Corinth and to Paul’s language in 2 Tim.
 2:1, Eph.
 5:25f, 1 Thess.
 4:7, 2 Thess.
 2:13, 14, Titus 2:14, and chiefly to Rom.
 6:1–7:6.
 This passage teaches a “decisive cleavage,” or a “once-for all definitive breach” between the old life and the new.